dylanviyar/CymbiotikaInterviewAssessment/AnalysisOverview.md

 ### Thank you!

-Thank you for your time to understand my data analysis and process.
+Thank you for taking the time to understand my data analysis and process.
 Please feel free to reach out with any questions or concerns!